 Dane County UW-Extension provides training, educational and facilitative resources to Dane County citizens.
 We provide access to university research and knowledge about various environmental resources including surface and groundwater, air quality, land use and management (including woodland and prairie), wildlife, pollinator protection, waste management, energy, climate change,and sustainability issues.
 The natural resources area also includes home enviroment issues such as indoor air quality, radon, lead, and green building.
 Links to resources for these topic issues are below.

-The Water Education Resouce Center (WERC) is coordinated by Dane County UW-Extension and provides resources, equipment, expertise and training for area residents concerned with water quality issues and resources.
+The Natural Resource Education Center (NREC) is coordinated by Dane County UW-Extension and provides resources, equipment, expertise and training for area residents concerned with water quality issues and resources.
 The center is a network of local organizations and agencies.
 Equipment can be borrowed free of charge.
 The County storm drain marking program is a part of the services offered through this center.
 Click on the Center’s name for more detailed information including the listing of equipment available.
-WERC brochure provides a partial listing of the equipment and check out procedures.
+NREC brochure provides a partial listing of the equipment and check out procedures.

 Yahara Water Trail Guide Available